Tizzzzy/Tweet-Mining-The-Golden-Globes/README.md

 ## Description

-Extract information about Golden Globes in tweets.
+This is the first project for Northwestern's COMP337 - Natural Language Processing class.
+We are tasked to extract several information (such as hosts, awards, nominees, presenters, and winners) about each year's Golden Globes ceremony based on more than 170,000 tweets.

 ## Getting Started